Jump to Bench Planes or Block Planes

 • addition of the bed knob ribs.

-Near the end of the type 6 timeline, the plane size was stamped on the left cheek.
 The catalog offered eight model numbers in either a smooth or corrugated sole.

 Type 7